Kennebec Therapeutics

 About Linette

-I am a licensed massage therapist of nine years with a primary focus on anatomy, chronic pain, and injury resolution for my clients.
-I do not perform standard "relaxation" massage therapy, but instead utilize a variety of manual, neuromuscular and myofascial techniques towards identifying and rectifying plausible structural issues within my scope of practice, which includes modalities such as trigger point release, proprioceptive neuromuscular technique, sports massage, scar therapy, the Nemerov method, Mulligan mobilization, standard deep tissue massage, and more.
-I strictly adhere to and believe in a scientific but sympathetic approach, regularly attend workshops to further my education and specializations, and have additionally apprenticed beneath Beth Labaugh, BS, LMT, the founder of Kennebec Therapeutics, since early 2022 to further my skills based on her experience.
+Today, I am a licensed massage therapist of ten years with a focus on acute and chronic pain resolution through the study and treatment of structural instability or immobility, whether at the muscular, fascial, or joint level.
+I utilize a variety of manual, massage, neuromuscular, and myofascial techniques to determine and treat the root causes of client pain or discomfort, which includes modalities such as proprioceptive neuromuscular technique, scar therapy, the Nemerov method, Mulligan mobilization, standard deep tissue and trigger point massage, and more.
+I strongly believe in a scientific but sympathetic approach, regularly attend workshops to further my education and specializations, and have completed an apprenticeship all in the interest of being the most effective and helpful therapist I can be.

-My office is based around mutual respect as a foundation, and around clients feeling both heard and educated to further identify and address their pain.
+My office is based around mutual respect as a foundation, and around clients feeling both heard and educated to further address their pain on their own.
 I am committed to providing a safe, comfortable, and judgment-free space for people from all walks of life, regardless of age, gender, race, disability, body type, neurotype, and so on.

-In my free time, I practice a lot of writing, art, and various crafts, and play handbells.
-I'm a proud Maine native, a francophone, and I live locally with my fiance and the world's two cutest cats.
+In my free time I work on fantasy novels, do arts and crafts, play video and board games, and perform handbells.
+I'm a proud Maine native (Lewiston Strong), a francophone, and I live locally with my husband and our two cats.

 Private Pay Per-Session Rate